zukunft/zukunft.com/docs/code_functions_all.md

             ents used in zukunft.com in /html/html_base.php
     \-- button_refresh - section for function button_refresh not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
+    \-- button_refresh_text - section for function button_refresh_text not yet defined that it should be base elements - functions for all html elements used in zukunft.com in /html/html_base.php
     \-- button_submit_text - section for function button_submit_text not yet defined that it should be base elements - f unctions for all html elements used in zukunft.com in /html/html_base.php
     \-- label_lan - section for function label_lan not yet defined that it should be base elements - functions for all h